ChrisCooney/fuzz-monkey/README.md

 The Monkey is a chaotic but loyal warrior.
 You tell it where to fling and by the grace of God, it'll fling.
 The Monkey's instructions come in the form of a JSON file.
-When you send the Monkey off into battle, you can target it's wrath like this:
+When you send the Monkey off into battle, you can either target it's wrath like this:

 ```
 ./monkey path/to/config.json
 ```

+or you can simply run the script and it will automatically root around for a file named _fuzz-monkey.json_.

 The Configuration file has a specific format, otherwise the Monkey gets confused.
 In the root of the config file is the `endpoints` field.
 This specifies the targets for the monkey to